pycom/pycom-documentation/content/pylife/fwupdate/_index.md

 curl -v --request GET http://192.168.4.1/status -H "FW-Header-1: ota-reboot"
 ```

+Note: For Windows users, the curl command is included in Windows 10 since insider build 17063.
+For older versions of Windows, please download the curl application from https://curl.se/windows/

 For example, if you're using MacOS with a PyGo1 and have download the current PyGo1 firmware to the ~/Downloads folder:

 ```